acm-ucsb/poker-tournament-backend/README.md

 This creates a venv, downloads deps, also provides python version installation.
 Essentially like npm for node, or cargo for rust.
 It's actually so fast and amazing; adding deps is also easy with just `uv add <pkg-name>`. **USE UV PLEASE**.
 There's also `ruff` for formatting; that's more quality of life to keep everything clean.
+Don't forget to activate your python virtual environment.

 Makefile has most of the required stuff needed to run.

 - `dev` (default): dev server
 - `run`: prod server
-- `venv`: activating venv
 - `format`: ruff to format all python code

 ## backend overview